jmuheim/base/README_example.md

 ### Developing

-- In one terminal, enter `$ rake server` to start the development server using [rerun](https://github.com/alexch/rerun) (which will take care of restarting the server upon changes of important config files)
+- In one terminal, enter `$ server` to start the development server using [rerun](https://github.com/alexch/rerun) (which will take care of restarting the server upon changes of important config files)
 - In a second terminal, enter `$ guard` to start Guard, which automatically takes care of:
   - executing tests using [Guard-RSpec](https://github.com/guard/guard-rspec)
   - live reloading the page (HTML, JS and CSS) using [Guard-LiveReload](https://github.com/guard/guard-livereload)